 In the overlapping part of the Venn diagram of my childhood–growing up Jewish in a small village, obsessed with musical theater, and without many television channels–lies

-.
+Fiddler on the Roof.
 We owned it on two VHS tapes, although sometimes we just watched the first one, turning it off at the end of the happy part of the wedding and skipping the “demonstration” at the end.
 (We took a similar tactic with

-, which made it a show about up-cycling curtains rather than escaping the Nazi occupation.)
+The Sound of Music, which made it a show about up-cycling curtains rather than escaping the Nazi occupation.)

 I first saw a live production of Fiddler when I was about 11 years old, at a beautifully ramshackle community theater just north of my town.
 I remember Tevye’s thick Maine accent (HOSS and CAHT) and the over-the-top gleeful macabre humor of the dream sequence.
 I acted in it the summer before I left for college in a more polished production at Interlochen Arts Camp.
 I played Shprintze and Grandmother Tzeitl, and was hoisted high in the air over another actor’s head to “fly” in maternal rage.